-Chasing the Sun by The Sweet Lowdown.
+Chasing the Sun, The Sweet Lowdown.
 A female trio from Vancouver delivers harmony vocals on this fiddle-, mandolin- and viola-spiced folk CD.
 Song subjects range from nature to nuclear fallout to life on the road.
-The album breaks no new musical ground, but it’s a pleasure from first cut to last.
+The album breaks no new musical ground, but it’s a pleasure from beginning to end.

-North Star by Kyle Carey.
+North Star, Kyle Carey.
 A lilting collection of originals from a gifted Scottish folksinger who also proves to be a strong writer.
-The program on this gentle, melodic second album features nine of her originals, a pair of traditional tunes and a fine cover of Kate Wolf’s classic “Across the Great Divide.”
-If you like such artists as Nanci Griffith, this is sure to please
+The program on this gentle, melodic second album features nine of her originals, a pair of traditional tunes, and a fine cover of Kate Wolf’s classic “Across the Great Divide.”
+If you like such artists as Nanci Griffith, this is sure to please.

-We Don’t Want a Dying Flame by Dave Desmelik.
+We Don’t Want a Dying Flame, Dave Desmelik.
 Desmelik’s ninth self-released album is a largely instrumental outing that spotlights his mellow, likable guitar work and eclectic original compositions.
 At its best, the record transports you to a place somewhere between George Winston Avenue and John Fahey Boulevard.